You might have heard the big news.

 Q. Will including any of these three specific learning differences in my child’s IEP change the services he receives?

 NCLD: It depends on your child’s unique needs.

 IDEA doesn’t tell schools exactly what services they must provide.
 That’s true even if your child is identified with a particular learning difference.
 So if the IEP team writes the term dyslexia in your child’s IEP, it doesn’t automatically mean he gets a particular service.

 Using these terms can be helpful, however.
 Specific information about your child’s learning difference may help the IEP team decide on an appropriate service.

 Q. Does the letter apply to other learning differences besides the three it mentions?

 The letter itself only mentions dyslexia, dysgraphia and dyscalculia.
-But the ED letter points out that the list of conditions under SLD isn’t “exhaustive” and can
+But the ED letter points out that the list of conditions under SLD isn’t “exhaustive” and can include other things.

 Q. What should I do if a school still refuses to use the terms dyslexia, dysgraphia and dyscalculia?